James H Quillen VAMC

 Types of Care:

-• inpatient drug detox
+• inpatient drug detox services

-• residential treatment for drug abuse
+• residential drug abuse treatment

-• inpatient treatment for drug addiction and mental health diagnosis
+• inpatient treatment for dual diagnosis

 Service Settings:

-• inpatient hospital drug rehabilitation
+• inpatient hospital drug rehab

-• outpatient drug treatment
+• outpatient drug rehabilitation

 • long-term drug rehab

-• hospital inpatient drug detox
+• hospital inpatient drug detoxification

-• intensive outpatient drug treatment
+• intensive outpatient drug treatment program

 • outpatient methadone/buprenorphine/naltrexone treatment